 What is the origin of Japanese folklore?

 Japanese folklore has deep roots in Shinto and Buddhist traditions, as well as influences from ancient myths passed down orally through generations.
-These tales blend spiritual beliefs, natural elements, and explanations for phenomena that were once inexplicable.
+These tales mix spiritual beliefs, natural elements, and explanations for phenomena that were once inexplicable.

 Are these creatures still feared in modern Japan?

-Although they are not feared as they once were, many of these creatures are respected as part of the country's cultural heritage.
-Some, like the Tengu and Kitsune, still have religious or ceremonial associations.
+Although they are not feared as they once were, many of these creatures are respected as part of the country’s cultural heritage.
+Some, like Tengu and Kitsune, still have religious or ceremonial associations.

 Is there a connection between yōkai and nature?